Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/openshift-install.md

   ingressHostName: YOUR-HOST-NAME
 ```

-4. (Optional) If you used a name other than "entando" for your project, you'll also want to update the metadata/namespace property in `entando-app.yaml` to match.
+4. (Optional) If you used a name other than "Villanova" for your project, you'll also want to update the metadata/namespace property in `entando-app.yaml` to match.

-## Deploy the Entando Application
+## Deploy the Villanova Application
-1. Deploy Entando
+1. Deploy Villanova
 ```sh
 oc apply -n entando -f entando-app.yaml
 ```